zhouyu102030/open-box/README.md

     plt.show()
 ```

-We also provide **HTML Visualization** by setting additional options
+We also provide **HTML Visualization**.
+Enable it by setting additional options
 `visualization`=`basic`/`advanced` and `auto_open_html=True`(optional) in `Optimizer`:

 ```python